A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: 10k Words Benchmark and Datasets

-\textbf{Duration.} Descriptions of videos can be partial, intending to cover only a segment of the video, but the video should still be retrieved when these are used as queries.
+\textbf{Duration.} Descriptions of videos can be partial, intending to cover only a segment of the video, but the video should still usually be retrieved when these are used as queries (see more about ambiguity in Section~\ref{sec:understanding_failures}).
 In our dataset we implement this by choosing a contiguous subset of events $\tilde{E} = {e_i, \ldots, e_j}$ with start and end index $i$ and $j$.
 The corresponding set of video clips $\tilde{V}$ and captions $\tilde{T}$ are selected to create the augmented video.

-\textbf{10k Datasets.} We combine these axes to construct 10k versions of ActivityNet, QuerYD, and LF-VILA-7k~(Table~\ref{tab:datasets}).
+\textbf{10k Datasets.} We combine these axes to construct 10k versions of ActivityNet Captions (ActivityNet), QuerYD, and LF-VILA~(Table~\ref{tab:datasets}).
 We construct our 10k Words datasets by taking the per-segment captions available for the datasets described in Table~\ref{tab:datasets} and feed them to GPT-3.5 with relevant prompts.
 Starting from each video in a base dataset like ActivityNet, we include 11 captions for each video: 1 \textbf{f}ull caption (original ground truth paragraph), 3 captions for the levels of simplification (\textbf{e}lementary, \textbf{i}ntermediate, and \textbf{u}niversity), 3 captions for the levels of summarization (\textbf{s}hort, \textbf{m}edium, and \textbf{l}ong), 3 captions that combine summarization and simplification by generating simplifications for the \textbf{s}hort summaries, and 1 caption corresponding to a random subset of the original video segments by duration augmentation.
-We show examples for summarization, simplification, and partial captions, and introduce relevant shorthand, in Table~\ref{tab:10k_notation}.
+We show examples and introduce relevant shorthand in Table~\ref{tab:10k_notation}.

-We refer to the 10k Words version of LF-VILA-7k, a sample from the original LF-VILA~\cite{sun2023longform}, as LF-VILA10k.
+We refer to the 10k Words version of LF-VILA, a sample from the original LF-VILA~\cite{sun2023longform}, as LF-VILA10k.
 We use all of QuerYD as a validation set, since the initial small size of its validation set makes it challenging to distill useful insights, and create QuerYD10k.
 We create ActivityNet10k for ActivityNet.
 We provide details on LLM prompts and costs in the appendix.